 - (A) Misuse of Elevators: Misuse of the elevators, including jumping and/or horseplay while in the elevator may cause damage and is prohibited. - (B) Misuse of University Furniture: Misuse of UNC-owned furniture, including but not limited to lofting of beds or tipping of lounge furniture, can cause damage to the furnishings and/or room, using bed risers, cement/cinder blocks or other items to loft/raise a bed is prohibited.
 Removing public furniture from shared areas in residence halls, apartments, and houses as well as exterior furniture is prohibited.
 Using UNC-owned furniture in a manner other than which it was designed to be used is prohibited.
 Waterbeds are not allowed on UNC property.
 Damages to UNC property as a result of violations of any of the foregoing may result in charges to those engaging in the conduct to reimburse such damages. - (C) Sleeping in Public Spaces: Students and guests are expected to sleep in their designated residential space.
 Therefore, sleeping in a public space, including lounges, laundry rooms, bathrooms, hallways, and like areas, is prohibited. - (D) Sports/Activities Indoors: Any activities or games in the hallways, common areas, balconies, rooms or suites, or adjacent parking lots that can cause injury to persons and/or damage to property is prohibited.
-These activities include, but are not limited to: Frisbee, darts, throwing/bouncing balls, wheeled activities (Riding of bicycles, scooters, skateboards, or similar devices), and shooting Nerf/Airsoft weapons. - (E) Tampering with Windows/Window Screens: Secured screens are for security and, as such, removing or tampering with window screens is prohibited.
+These activities include, but are not limited to: Frisbee, darts, throwing/bouncing balls, wheeled activities (Riding of bicycles, scooters, skateboards, or similar devices), shooting Nerf weapons, and shooting Orbeez weapons. - (E) Tampering with Windows/Window Screens: Secured screens are for security and, as such, removing or tampering with window screens is prohibited.
 Residents will be charged for damage to windows for the cost of repair or replacement.
 Residents are also prohibited from using the window as an exit or entrance.
-The only exception to this policy is to remove a window screen and/or to use the window as an exit in case of a fire or other emergency.

-(F) Exceeding Space Capacities: Residents may not gather in rooms, spaces, or areas in excess of the posted/listed space capacity.
-Some spaces may not have a posted capacity, in all areas, physical distancing and face coverings are required in accordance with UNC policy and public health orders.
+The only exception to this policy is to remove a window screen and/or to use the window as an exit in case of a fire or other emergency. - (F) Exceeding Space Capacities: Residents may not gather in rooms, spaces, or areas in excess of the posted/listed space capacity.
+Some spaces may not have a posted capacity, in all areas, physical distancing and face coverings are required in accordance with UNC policy and public health orders. - (G) Misuse of Laser Pointers: Residents may not shine any laser pointer into the eyes of